 In the back of my mind, I kept thinking about how I'd always wanted to move to New York.
 So I quit my job and moved last August.
 I had been applying for graphic design positions for months before I moved.
 I was freelancing and thought, ok, I'm going to work for myself and see what happens.
 Luckily, it worked out.
 In December, I was commissioned by Refinery29 and also did a session with Adobe Live in San Francisco – both of those things really helped to boost my confidence.
 From there, it's been pretty consistent.

 Now, I focus on creating work that is fulfilling and meaningful.
-I need to share my story, be authentic and also speak to black women, women of colour, the LGBTQ+ community.
+I need to share my story, be authentic and also speak to black women, women of colour, the LGBT+ community.
 In my portfolio, I intentionally only show the designs and illustrations that I want to represent me and that I would want to be hired for.
 I also focus on telling stories through my work with bold colour palettes, diverse figures, and striking typography.

 Growing up in Baltimore, I never once saw a designer who looked like me who I could look up to.
 I don't even know why I decided to become a graphic designer without that representation.
 It was really was just, I like creating this work.